ParuPatil/ParuPatil/README.md

 - 👋 Hi, I’m @ParuPatil
 - 👀 I’m interested in singing.
 - 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on .....
+- 💞️ I’m looking to collaborate with people having wide range of knowledge in every field.
-- 📫 How to reach me ...

 <!---
 ParuPatil/ParuPatil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.